toddaustin07/MQTT_SmartApp/README.md

 | smartthings/\|deviceid/\|capability/\|attribute       | smartthings/8b6d9e55-be64-4e61-a637-54524be04685/switch/switch                       |
 | smartthings/\|deviceid/\|capability/\|attribute       | smartthings/2af6229b-ea39-2f03-f07b-920e103c8429/motionSensor/motion                 |
 | smartthings/\|label/mynotice                       | smartthings/some_device_label/mynotice                                               |

+Fixed string elements should be limited to the character set \[a-zA-Z0-9_] to avoid any unexpected problems.

 Note that Topic Templates can contain any combination of fixed string elements and dynamic elements.
 Any element not beginning with a '|' or not one of the special dynamic elements listed above, will be treated as a fixed string element.